Signage

 Signage is the design or use of signs and symbols to communicate a message.
 Signage also means signs collectively or being considered as a group.
 The term signage is documented to have been popularized in 1975 to 1980.

 Signs are any kind of visual graphics created to display information to a particular audience.
 This is typically manifested in the form of wayfinding information in places such as streets or on the inside and outside buildings.
-Signs vary in form and size based on location and intent, from more expansive banners, billboards, and murals, to smaller street signs, street name signs, sandwich boards and lawn signs.
+Signs vary in form and size based on location, content and intent, from more expansive banners, billboards, and murals, to smaller street signs, street name signs, sandwich boards and lawn signs.
 Newer signs may also use digital or electronic displays.

 The main purpose of signs is to communicate, to convey information designed to assist the receiver with decision-making based on the information provided.
 Alternatively, promotional signage may be designed to persuade receivers of the merits of a given product or service.
 Signage is distinct from labeling, which conveys information about a particular product or service.

 Definition and etymology

 The term 'sign' comes from the old French signe (noun), signer (verb), meaning a gesture or a motion of the hand.
-This, in turn, stems from Latin 'signum' indicating an"identifying mark, token, indication, symbol; proof; military standard, ensign; a signal, an omen; sign in the heavens, constellation."
+This, in turn, stems from Latin 'signum' indicating an "identifying mark, token, indication, symbol; proof; military standard, ensign; a signal, an omen; sign in the heavens, constellation."
 In the English, the term is also associated with a flag or ensign.
 In France, a banner not infrequently took the place of signs or sign boards in the Middle Ages.
 Signs, however, are best known in the form of painted or carved advertisements for shops, inns, cinemas, etc. They are one of various emblematic methods for publicly calling attention to the place to which they refer.

 The term 'signage' appears to have come into use in the 20th century as a collective noun used to describe a class of signs, especially advertising and promotional signs which came to prominence in the first decades of the twentieth century.
 The Oxford Dictionary defines the term signage as "Signs collectively, especially commercial or public display signs."